microsoft/AcademicContent/Workshop/19. Blockchain on Azure (Draft)/Blockchain on Azure HOL.md

 <a name="Exercise4"></a>
 ## Exercise 4: Unlock the basecoin account (macOS and Linux) ##

-Before you can deploy anything to the Azure Ethereum Network, you need to unlock the basecoin account.
-To do this you'll need to connect to one of the RPC severs with SSH and unlock the account there.
-For Mac and Linux, you can use the built in SSH client.
+Before you deploy an app to the Azure Ethereum Network, you need to unlock the basecoin account.
+To do that, you must connect to one of the Azure Ethereum servers with SSH. macOS and Linux users can use the built-in SSH client to connect.

 1. Return to the Azure Portal and click the **Copy** button next to SSH-TO-FIRST-TX-NODE.